Passports & Visas

 How do I Apply for or Renew my Passport?

-If your passport is not valid for at least six months after you plan to return from your time abroad, then you need to renew your passport as soon as possible, allow 4-6 weeks of processing time.
+If your passport is not valid for at least six months after you plan to return from your time abroad, you must to renew your passport as soon as possible (allow 4-6 weeks of processing time).
 If you find yourself pressed for time, you can have your passport expedited at an extra cost.
 Visit the USDOS Passport Fees page to find the cost of a new or renewed passport.
 Instructions to apply for or renew a passport can be found on the U.S. State Department website.
 You can also find passport application materials at local post offices.

 What is a Visa?